| |

 The Basilica of Santo Stefano Rotundo (Basilica di Santo Stefano Rotondo al Celio) is a Catholic basilica in the Celio rione of Rome.
 It was built in the 5th century, it has changed names over the centuries and since its construction it has been the headquarters of the namesake Cardinal.
 In the 16th century, the Pontifical Germanic-Hungarian College took over management of the church and it is now the national church of Hungary.

-The Circular Architecture
+The Unique Circular Architecture

 The Architecture